bretzawilski/mind-garden/index.md

 layout: default
 ---

-# Welcome to the Serendipity Machine
+# Welcome to the **Serendipity Machine**

-Welcome to some placeholder text.
+Welcome to some **`placeholder text`**.
 Let's try to get this going well enough to make it look better than it does right now.
 Because right now, it's not looking all that great.

 ---